David Miliband: Member of Parliament

 In the 2001 general election he was elected to Parliament for the Labour stronghold of South Shields, succeeding David Clark.
 After a year as a backbench MP he was appointed Schools Minister, a junior minister in the Department for Education and Skills in June 2002.

 In 2003, Miliband voted to go to war in Iraq.
 Later, in 2010, he said that his decision was based on his belief that Iraq then had weapons of mass destruction.

 On 15 December 2004, in the reshuffle following the resignation of David Blunkett, he replaced Ruth Kelly as a Cabinet Office Minister.

-Following Labour's third consecutive election victory in May 2005, he was promoted to the Cabinet as Minister of State for Communities and Local Government within the Office of the Deputy Prime Minister.
+Following Labour's third consecutive election victory in May 2005, he was promoted to the Cabinet as Minister of Communities and Local Government within the Office of the Deputy Prime Minister.
 This was a newly created cabinet-level post with responsibility for housing, planning, regeneration and local government.
 Because the Deputy Prime Minister, John Prescott, was the Departmental Minister officially in charge of these portfolios, Miliband was not given the title Secretary of State but he was appointed a Privy Councillor and became a full member of the Cabinet.